 I told a friend the other day that I’ve never had an unwanted baby, but I’ve sure had unwanted pregnancies!
 No matter how much you love children and view them as a blessing, sometimes pregnancies happen when you weren’t planning them (or actively trying to avoid them).

-* The only way I’ve really been able to deal with this is to remind myself of how I’ll feel after the baby comes.
-I know I’ll feel better physically immediately, and life will eventually return to a new normal.
+You know you’ll feel better physically immediately, and life will eventually return to a new normal.
 Plus babies are so much fun.
 If we didn’t have some of this postpartum amnesia, we would probably never have more than one child!

 Change in Schedule/Activities